FlagrantGarden/leanpub-factions/manuscript/m4-sample-companies.md

 | Shieldkin [Heavy Foot] (5)            | 5+ / 3+ / 4+ |       -       | 5+ / 6"  | 12 / 4+ |   3   | Defensive, Well-Armed                  |

 Defensive
-: If the Group is not shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
+: If this Group is not Shaken, in rough ground, or in cover, they may Move into a defensive formation with all models in base contact.
 They have +1 T until they Move out of base contact.

 Defiant
-: If the Group is not shaken, when an enemy successfully activates to Attack them, they may test at 7+ to meet the enemy halfway and count both groups as Attacking.
+: If this Group is not Shaken and not already in melee, when an enemy successfully activates to Attack them they may test at 7+ to meet the enemy halfway and count both Groups as attacking for to-hit rolls.

 Reckless
-: If the Group is not shaken, it **must** activate to Attack if possible.
+: If this Group is not Shaken, it **must** activate to Attack if possible.

-Undead-Foe
+Undead-Foe (1)
 This Group gains the Reckless trait against Undead enemies.
 If this Group is already Reckless, they automatically pass their activation to Attack those enemies instead.
 If there are no Undead in any opposing army, ignore the point cost of this trait.

-Vicious
+Vicious (3)
 : To-hit rolls of 6 inflict two hits.

-Well-Armed
+Well-Armed (1)
-: Once each activation, may reroll all results of 1 on a single to-hit roll.
+: Once each turn, may reroll all results of 1 on a single to-hit roll.

 {pagebreak}